cybertec-postgresql/pgwatch/docs/upgrading.md

-A tip: to make the restore process easier it would already make sense to mount the host folder with the backups in it on the new container with `"-v \~/pgwatch3_backups:/pgwatch3_backups:rw,z"` when starting the Docker image.
+A tip: to make the restore process easier it would already make sense to mount the host folder with the backups in it on the new container with `"-v \~/pgwatch_backups:/pgwatch_backups:rw,z"` when starting the Docker image.
 Otherwise one needs to set up SSH or use something like S3 for example.
 Also note that port 5432 need to be exposed to take backups outside of Docker for Postgres respectively.

 ### With volumes

-To make updates a bit easier, the preferred way to launch pgwatch3 should be to use Docker volumes for each individual component - see the [Installing using Docker](docker_installation.md) chapter for details.
+To make updates a bit easier, the preferred way to launch pgwatch should be to use Docker volumes for each individual component - see the [Installing using Docker](docker_installation.md) chapter for details.
 Then one can just stop the old